Beer-battered fish is a tasty twist on a British classic - and takes just 15 minutes to cook.

 - 4 x 175g white fish fillets, lightly coated in seasoned flour

 Sift the flour and baking powder into a bowl and stir in the salt.
-Make a well in the centre and gradually whisk in the beer to make a smooth and thick batter – it should be the consistency of double cream.
+Make a well in the centre and gradually whisk in the beer (or sparkling water) to make a smooth and thick batter – it should be the consistency of double cream.

 Heat the oil in a large deep pan or deep fat fryer to 180°C/350°F. Dip two of the fillets in the batter to coat then gently lower into the hot oil.
 Fry for 6-7 mins until the batter is crisp and golden brown.
 Drain thoroughly on kitchen paper and keep warm while frying the remaining fish fillets.